laszukdawid/PyEMD/README.rst

 ************

 This is yet another Python implementation of Empirical Mode Decomposition (EMD).
-The package contains many EMD variations, like:
+The package contains many EMD variations and intends to deliver more in time.

+EMD variations:
     - Ensemble EMD (EEMD),
     - Image decomposotion (EMD2D),
     - different settings and configurations of vanilla EMD.